Alberta's Brendan Bottcher remains unbeaten at Brier with win over Thomas Scoffin | TSN

 Alberta's Bottcher remains unbeaten at Brier with win over Scoffin

-REGINA — Alberta's Brendan Bottcher improved to 2-0 at the Canadian men's curling championship with an 8-3 win over Yukon's Thomas Scoffin on Sunday morning.
+REGINA — Saskatchewan's Mike McEwen won a third straight game to start the Canadian men's curling championship with a 6-5 win over Alberta's Kevin Koe on Sunday.

-Scoffin made it a 2-2 game in the fourth end, with neither side scoring in the fifth.
-But Bottcher picked up three points in both the sixth and the ninth ends to pull away with the victory.
+Defending champion Brad Gushue and Jamie Koe of Northwest Territories both improved to 2-1 and Alberta's Aaron Sluchinski to 2-0 with Pool B victories.

+Gushue beat Quebec's Julien Tremblay 9-7, Jamie Koe defeated Nova Scotia's Matthew Manuel 8-7 in an extra end and Sluchinski fought back from an early deficit to down Nunavut's Shane Latimer 12-10.

+Kevin Koe and Tremblay both dropped to 1-2, Nunavut to 0-2 and Manuel to 0-3.

+After Sunday morning's Pool A games, Alberta's Brendan Bottcher, Manitoba's Reid Carruthers and Northern Ontario's Trevor Bonot were tied at 2-0.

-Manitoba's Reid Carruthers needed an extra end to join Bottcher at 2-0 with a 7-6 win over Ontario's Scott Howard.
+Carruthers needed a measurement of stones in an extra end to get the 7-6 win over Ontario's Scott Howard (1-1).

-Northern Ontario's Trevor Bonot was also 2-0 with a 7-6 victory over Newfoundland and Labrador's Andrew Symonds.

-Manitoba's Matt Dunstone rebounded from an opening-day loss with an 8-5 defeat of B.C.'s Catlin Schneider.
+Manitoba's Matt Dunstone rebounded from an opening-day loss with an 8-5 defeat of B.C.'s Catlin Schneider (0-2).

+Bonot edged Newfoundland and Labrador's Andrew Symonds 7-6 and Bottcher defeated Yukon's Thomas Scoffin 8-3.

 The Montana's Brier winner March 10 represents Canada at the world championship March 30 to April 7 in Schaffhausen, Switzerland and returns to the 2025 Brier in Kelowna, B.C., as defending champion.